TheLeprechaun25/TheLeprechaun25.github.io/_posts/2026-01-27-introduction-nco.md

 \qquad \pi_{N+1} := \pi_1.
 $$

 It is often useful to view a TSP instance as a complete weighted graph: each city is a node, and the cost of traveling between cities $i$ and $j$ is an edge weight $d_{ij}$.
 The animation below shows a random TSP instance.
-Hover a city to reveal its distances to others; use the slider to control how many edges are drawn.
+Hover over a city to highlight its distances to the others, and use the slider to control how many edges are displayed.
+You can also click Random tour to draw a uniformly random tour (a random permutation of the cities), which typically yields a poor solution.
+In the next section, we will present some strategies to obtain much better solutions.

 <div class="l-page">
   <div class="anim-wrap" id="tspAnimWrap">